pwilmart/fasta_utilities/README.md

 ![UniProt files](/images/UniProt_6_files_edited.jpeg)

 **Example of What Downloaded Files/Folder Look Like.** The compressed download files are saved in nicely named folders.
 The downloaded files are decompressed, descriptively named, and any selected processing performed.
 A FASTA file of the downloaded database is always created in addition to any desired processed versions (with decoys or contaminants).
 A log file is also present.

+## Scripts for Working with Downloaded FASTA Files

+### add_extras_and_reverse.py
+Adds extra sequences to protein databases.
+The extra sequences need to be in a separate FASTA file (often only a few sequences).
+The accessions of the extra proteins are modified to avoid any accession conflicts.
+Contaminants and decoys can be added to the resulting FASTA file.

+### check_for_duplicates.py

+Checks a FASTA file for duplicated protein sequences.
+Produces a report of any duplicates that were found.

+### count_deluxe_fasta.py

+Counts the sequences in one or more FASTA files with valid amino acid character testing.
+Produces a report with sequence lengths and calculated molecular weights.

+### count_fasta.py

+Counts the sequences in one or more FASTA files.

+### Ensembl_fixer.py

+Reformats FASTA header lines in Ensembl protein databases into a more human-readable, concise line.

+### FASTA_digester.py

+Performs a theoretical digest of a FASTA protein database and produces a report of peptide redundancy (and some other statistics).
+The default is a tryptic digest.
+Script modification is necessary to support other proteases.
+The set of digestion options for [Comet](http://comet-ms.sourceforge.net/) are available.

+### remove_duplicates.py

+Creates a non-redundant protein database along the same lines as the nr release from NCBI.
+Duplicated sequences will appear once with a compound FASTA header line separated by Control-A characters.

+### reverse_fasta.py

+Adds reversed decoy sequences (and contaminants) to FASTA files.
+Concatenated (recommended) or separate decoy database can be produced.

+### TriTryp_fixer.py

+Does some protein sequence character checking and FASTA header line reformatting of protein data bases from [TriTryp](http://tritrypdb.org/tritrypdb/).

 ---
 #### Details